 Maths 58 / 242

-11 / 242 pupils have no Key Stage 2 Data.
-Baseline assessments will indicate a grade.
+11 / 242 pupils had no Key Stage 2 Data.
+Baseline assessments provided a grade.

 In English, of the students who received Catch-Up Funding 100% made progress; 27% made above expected progress.
 63% made the expected progress.